 Treatment options for hip problems

 - for all forms of arthritis there are non-pharmacological treatment options – treatments that do not involve medications – such as exercise programs, education and self-management programs.
 Specific treatments are available for different types of arthritis.
 For osteoarthritis, the most common type of arthritis, simple pain-relieving medication is often effective.
-Joint replacement surgery (hip or knee) may be the best option for people with severe osteoarthritis.
+Joint replacement surgery (hip or knee) may be the best option for people with severe osteoarthritis

-- Rheumatoid arthritis and ankylosing spondylitis – will usually require more complex medical treatment, such as anti-inflammatory drugs and medications that target the immune system.
+- rheumatoid arthritis and ankylosing spondylitis usually require more complex medical treatment, such as anti-inflammatory drugs and medications that target the immune system.
 These are usually managed by a specialist

 - fracture or dislocation usually requires admission to hospital and surgery

-- Developmental dysplasia of the hip – a special harness is worn for between six and 12 weeks to hold the joint in place while the baby’s skeleton grows and matures.
+- for babies with developmental dysplasia of the hip a special harness is worn for between six and 12 weeks to hold the joint in place while the baby’s skeleton grows and matures

-- Perthes’ disease – options include bed rest, pain-killing medication, a brace or splint (worn for between one and two years to encourage the regrowing femoral head to sit inside the socket) and surgery to treat deformities.
+- Perthes’ disease – options include bed rest, pain-relieving medication, a brace or splint (worn for between one and two years to encourage the regrowing femoral head to sit inside the socket) and surgery to treat deformities

 - slipped capital femoral epiphysis – surgery can reposition the femoral head and screw it firmly into place